The duration of an office renovation or build-out can vary based on several factors:

-In this article, we will provide estimated timelines for both a shell and second generation space based on a mid-sized tenant with a standard Class A build-out.
+This article offers estimated timelines for shell and second-generation spaces, specifically tailored to a mid-sized tenant undergoing a standard Class A build-out.

-No matter the scope of your office build-out, there are four basic steps that each project will follow.
-An experienced project manager can help guide you through this process and take day-to-day management off of your plate.
+Regardless of the scale of your office build-out, there are four fundamental steps that every project entails.
+Engaging an experienced project manager can provide valuable guidance throughout this process, relieving you of day-to-day management responsibilities.

 AQUILA PRO TIP